dengking/compiler-principle/docs/Books/龙书/2-A-Simple-Syntax-Directed-Translator/2.7-Symbol-Tables/index.md

 ---

+## Optimization of Symbol Tables for Blocks

+Implementations of symbol tables for blocks can take advantage of the most‑closely nested rule.
+Nesting ensures that the chain of applicable symbol tables forms a stack.
+At the top of the stack is the table for the current block.
+Below it in the stack are the tables for the enclosing blocks.
+Thus, symbol tables can be allocated and deallocated in a stack‑like fashion.

+Some compilers maintain a single hash table of accessible entries; that is, of entries that are not hidden by a declaration in a nested block.
+Such a hash table supports essentially constant‑time lookups, at the expense of inserting and deleting entries on block entry and exit.
+Upon exit from a block $B$, the compiler must undo any changes to the hash table due to declarations in block $B$.
+It can do so by using an auxiliary stack to keep track of changes to the hash table while block $B$ is processed.

 ## 2.7.1 Symbol Table Per Scope

 The term "scope of identifier $x$" really refers to the scope of a particular declaration of $x$.
 The term *scope* by itself refers to a portion of a program that is the **scope** of one or more declarations.